NetBeans Selection Management Tutorial II—Using Nodes

 Now that you have the above code, it can be interesting to explore some of the

 and it's children.
-You can do this simply by opening MyEditor in
+You can do this by opening MyEditor

-in the form editor, and add the code add (new BeanTreeView(), BorderLayout.CENTER)
+the Source view and changing add (new BeanTreeView(), BorderLayout.CENTER)

 Some of the options are: